-Legal literacy programmes aim to provide affected populations with an increased knowledge of national and local laws and their rights and ways to seek redress for human rights violations, including discrimination in health care settings.
+Legal literacy programmes are a critical enabler for access to health.
+They aim to provide affected populations with an increased knowledge of national and local laws and their rights and ways to seek redress for human rights violations, including discrimination in health care settings.
 Legal literacy programmes can focus both on legal and rights knowledge as well as strategies on how to use this knowledge to improve health and justice.

 They can form part of other services (e.g. health care services, prevention outreach services, peer education, support groups) or can be stand-alone programmes.
-Legal literacy programmes help to remove human rights and gender-related barriers to health care and to support a strengthened legal framework, by empowering communities to access justice for human rights violations.
-They may include:
+The United Nations Development Programme supports countries to develop legal literacy programmes that remove human rights and gender-related barriers to health care and support a strengthened legal framework, by empowering communities to access justice for human rights violations.
+Programmes may include:

 - Telephone hotlines

 - Broad-based communication campaigns (e.g. TV, radio, print, internet),

 - Community mobilisation and education, and

 - Peer outreach and education services for networks of vulnerable and key populations such as adolescent girls and young women, young people, people living with HIV, gay men and men who have sex with men, transgender persons, sex workers, people who use drugs, migrants and prisoners, amongst others.